835 CARC and RARC Denial Codes in Plain English

 Direct answer: CARC codes explain why a payer adjusted a claim payment.
-RARC codes add remark details that help billing teams understand what happened and what may need follow-up.
+RARC codes add remark details.
+A readable 835 dashboard can keep the payer's denial code visible and add a simple English explanation beside the affected claim.

 What CARC means